Lies Get Easier

 For those in marriages impacted by ADHD

-If your relationship is in pretty good shape but you are looking to feel even closer, consider my self-study seminar Recovering Intimacy in Your Relationship.
+Is your relationship in pretty good shape but you'd love to feel closer?
+Consider my self-study seminar Recovering Inti macy in Your Relationship.

 Adult ADHD can have a huge impact on your relationship.
 ADHDmarriage.com can literally change your life!
 Question?
 Contact Melissa.